trex-paxos/trex-paxos-jvm/README.md

 The novelty of Paxos was that it did not require real-time clocks.
 This implementation uses random timeouts:

-1. Leader sends `prepare(N,S)` for slots not known to be fixed
+1. Any leader sends `prepare(N,S)` for slots not known to be fixed
 2. Nodes respond with promise messages containing any uncommitted `{N,V}` pairs at that slot `S`
-3. Leader selects the `V` that was with the highest `N` value from a majority of responses
+3. The leader selects the `V` that was with the highest `N` value from a majority of responses
-4. Leader sends fresh `accept(S,N,V)` messages with selected commands using its own `N`
+4. the leader sends fresh `accept(S,N,V)` messages with selected commands using its own `N`

-Again, whenever a node receives a message with a higher `N` that it replies to positively, it has made a promise to reject any further messages that have a lower `N`.
+Again, whenever a node receives either a `prepare` or `accept` message  protocol message with a higher `N` that it replies to positively, it has promised to reject any further protocol messages with a lower `N`.
+This

 Whatever value at a given slot is held by a majority of nodes it can not not change value.
 The leader listens to the response messages of followers and learns which value has been fixed.
 It can then send a short `commit(S,N)` message to let the other nodes know.
 This is not covered in the original papers but is a standard optimisation known as a Paxos "phase 3" message.
 We do not need to send it in a separate network packet.
 It can piggyback at the front of the network packet of the next `accept` message.